-The dramedy, which opened the Abu Dhabi Film Festival on Thursday, follows three former high school pals – an Emirati, an Egyptian and a Syrian — who travel from Abu Dhabi to Beirut to visit the grave of a late friend in 2011, some five years after his death in an air raid over the city.
+The dramedy, screening in Mostafa’s hometown of Dubai on Thursday as part of DIFF’s Arabian Nights line-up, follows three old school friends – an Emirati, an Egyptian and a Syrian – who travel from Abu Dhabi to Beirut to visit the grave of a late friend in 2011, some five years after his death in an air raid over the city.

-“I’ve always been interested in road movies and I thought it would be interesting to do one in an Arab region,” said Mostafa.
+“I’ve always been interested in road movies and I thought it would be interesting to do one in an Arab region,” says Mostafa.

 “The route, taking in Saudi Arabia, Jordan, Syria and then Lebanon, is very varied geographically as well as culturally and I thought this would make for something quite exciting.”

-Having secured development funding from the Abu Dhabi Media Authority twofour54, Mostafa hooked up with Hefzy, founder of Cairo-based Film Clinic, and Baboudjian of the Screen Institute Beirut, early on in the project.
+Having secured development funding from the Abu Dhabi Media Authority’s twofour54, Mostafa hooked up with Hefzy, founder of Cairo-based Film Clinic, and Baboudjian of the Screen Institute Beirut, early on in the project.

 “Because I wanted the film to be pan-Arab, Mohamed was a perfect fit, especially given his strong connections in Egypt,” said Mostafa.